|

 East:

-structure was originally built as a Nabisco
+The name derives from the Superior Ink Building, an industrial structure originally built as a Nabisco

 cracker factory in 1919--part of the same